Estate Tax Law

 Estate taxes are often discussed alongside inheritance taxes.
 These are sometimes referred to collectively as “death taxes."

-An estate tax is collected directly from a deceased person's estate before it is distributed.
-By contrast, an inheritance tax is collected from individuals who receive a portion of an estate after it has been distributed.
+An estate tax is collected directly from a deceased person's estate before distribution.
+By contrast, beneficiaries pay inheritance tax after receiving a distribution from an estate.

-The section below provides helpful links to relevant topics:
+The section below provides helpful links to estate tax laws:

-An individual's “estate" is everything they own.
-As a measurement of the individual's wealth, it is analogous to their net worth (i.e., the total value of their property minus debt).
+A person's gross estate is everything they own.
+As a measurement of the individual's wealth, an "estate" is analogous to their net worth (i.e., the total value of their property minus debt).
 Their property may include:

 Basic Concept and Law